atbcb/usab-uswds/_tad/rad-x.md

 <p>Manufacturers should plan to have ongoing relationships with end users.
 The more consistent their involvement, the more robust the final design will be.
 Designs should be assessed by end users representing a broad range of capabilities.
 Always plan to make design materials accessible to people with disabilities and circulate them prior to review. </p>
 <hr />
 <h3 id="regulatory-and-design-control">6.
 Regulatory and Design Control </h3>
 <p>The U.S. Food and Drug Administration (FDA) isbresponsible for protecting public health by ensuringbthe safety, efficacy, and security of human and veterinary drugs, biological products, medical devices, and radiation-emitting products; and by ensuring the safety of our nation’s food supply and cosmetics.
-[2] Within FDA, the Center for Devices and Radiological Health (CDRH) is responsible for ensuring the safety and effectiveness of medical devices and eliminating unnecessary exposure to radiation-emitting products.
-[3]</p>
+Within FDA, the Center for Devices and Radiological Health (CDRH) is responsible for ensuring the safety and effectiveness of medical devices and eliminating unnecessary exposure to radiation-emitting products.<a href="#two">[2]</a><span id="endnote2"></span>  <a href="#three">[3]</a><span id="endnote3"></span></p>
 <p>A medical device is broadly defined in Section 201(h) of the Federal Food, Drug, and Cosmetic Act as “any instrument, machine, contrivance, implant, in vitro reagent that’s intended to treat, cure, prevent, mitigate, [or] diagnose disease in man”.
-[2] Medical devices are classified based on risk: Class I devices demonstrate low risk, Class II devices demonstrate moderate risk, and Class III devices demonstrate high risk.
-[4]</p>
+Medical devices are classified based on risk: Class I devices demonstrate low risk, Class II devices demonstrate moderate risk, and Class III devices demonstrate high risk. <a href="#two">[2]</a> <a href="#four">[4]</a><span id="endnote4"></span></p>
 <p>A wealth of practical information on regulations pertaining to design, marketing, and distribution of medical devices is produced by the Division of Industry and Consumer Education (DICE) within CDRH.
-CDRH Learn is a useful educational tool that consists of learning modules describing many aspects of medical devices, covering both premarket and post [5] market topics.
-Modules are provided in various formats, including videos, audio recordings, and slide presentations.
-[6]</p>
+CDRH Learn is a useful educational tool that consists of learning modules describing many aspects of medical devices, covering both premarket and post  market topics.
+Modules are provided in various formats, including videos, audio recordings, and slide presentations.<a href="#five">[5]</a><span id="endnote5"></span> <a href="#six">[6]</a><span id="endnote6"></span></p>
 <p><b>User Needs and Accessibility</b></p>
 <p>Per 21 CFR Section 820.30, design control requirements apply to Class II and III medical devices, and a select group of Class I devices.
 These regulations require the manufacturer to base its design controls on the complexity and risks associated with its devices.
 It includes new designs (premarket) and improvements or modifications to existing device designs (post-market).
 Design control begins after feasibility, or “Proof of Concept”, and continues throughout the product lifecycle.
 The first and most crucial step is identifying and documenting the user needs that will be used as the basis of product development during each phase.
 Defining user needs as they relate to accessibility is fundamental and ensures that the right product is designed.
 This is especially true for the design of over-the-counter (OTC) tests used outside of the clinical environment.
 These tests pose unique risks created by the interactions between the user, the use environment, and the device. </p>
 <p>The general user population for these tests includes individuals that have no vision or low vision, have a reduced range of dexterity or motor skills, and are aging.</p>
 <p>These groups must be considered when creating the user needs for an accessible OTC product.
 To confirm that such products are safe and effective in the hands of the intended user, validation testing must be performed in accordance with FDA recommendations to confirm the end user can use the product as intended (see 7.
-Assessing Usability).
-[8]</p>
+Assessing Usability). <a href="#eight">[8]</a><span id="endnote8"></span></p>
 <p>These topics are further described in the seminal recommended practice document created by the Association for the Advancement of Medical Instrumentation (AAMI).
 The stated purpose of this document, ANSI/AAMI HE75:2009/(R2018) Human Factors Engineering - Design of Medical Devices, is to provide a relevant source of human factors engineering (HFE) information, design criteria, and guidelines for medical devices.
 The human factors design information and methodologies described may be used
   through all phases of design.
 Note that FDA recognizes most, but not all, of this standard.
-Specifically, FDA does not recognize Section 9 (Usability testing) as it conflicts with FDA guidance in “Applying Human [9] Factors and Usability Engineering to Medical Devices.”
-Additional information is provided in the FDA presentation “How to Use Consensus Standards in Premarket Submissions.”
-[10]</p>
+Specifically, FDA does not recognize Section 9 (Usability testing) as it conflicts with FDA guidance in “Applying Human Factors and Usability Engineering to Medical Devices.”
+Additional information is provided in the FDA presentation “How to Use Consensus Standards in Premarket Submissions.” <a href="#nine">[9]</a><span id="endnote9"></span> <a href="#ten">[10]</a><span id="endnote10"></span></p>
 <hr />
 <h3 id="assessing-usability">7.
 Assessing Usability </h3>
 <p>The best practices outlined in this document will aid manufacturers in creating an accessible and usable home test kit; however, understanding how well (or
-  poorly) a design meets user needs requires design assessments.
-[11]</p>
+  poorly) a design meets user needs requires design assessments. <a href="#eleven">[11]</a><span id="endnote11"></span></p>
 <p>Early in the product development process, manufacturers should conduct a user feedback study with end users unfamiliar with the product, collecting feedback on low-fidelity prototypes.
 This is called a formative assessment.
 The objective of this type of study is to gather information about which features should or should not be carried forward as the design develops.
 Participants are often encouraged to describe concepts that may bridge gaps from the present design to a more optimal design.</p>
 <p>As the design progresses, manufacturers should conduct an additional user feedback study with end users unfamiliar with the product, collecting feedback on high-fidelity prototypes that users employ to complete actual workflow steps.
 This is called a formative quantitative simulation-based assessment.
 Participants are encouraged to think aloud while moments of user delight or user frustration are identified.
 The objective of this type of study is to gain feedback on the design, including what type of information should be relayed in labeling and instructions.
 This study should be conducted in a simulated home environment, complete with
   anticipated distractions and hindrances (e.g., low lighting, background noise, clutter).</p>
 <p>At the end of the development cycle, manufacturers should conduct a human factors validation study with end users unfamiliar with the product, collecting feedback on production-equivalent packaging, labeling, and devices, while users proceed through the entire workflow without interruption.
 This is called a summative assessment.
 This study should also be conducted in a simulated home environment.
-Refer to FDA guidance “Applying Human Factors and Usability Engineering to Medical Devices” for details.
-[8]</p>
+Refer to FDA guidance “Applying Human Factors and Usability Engineering to Medical Devices” for details. <a href="#eight">[8]</a></p>
 <p>Any user errors or near misses should be noted, and after the study participant completes the full workflow, study staff should probe for reasons why the user error or near miss occurred to determine the root cause. </p>
 <hr />
 <h3 id="Instructions">8.
 Instructions</h3>